How Stacking / Nesting Toys Can Develop Early Language and Fine Motor Skills

 18th Mar 2014

 Stacking toys - Oh how I love thee!
 Let me count (and stack) the ways.
 Don't be deceived - these seemingly simple toys pack a big punch when it comes to early learning development.
-How does stacking/nesting improve fine motor and language skills?
+How do stacking/nesting toys aid in the development of fine motor and language skills?
 Here's how you can play to learn with these classic toys:

 FINE MOTOR SKILLS

 There are many benefits of stacking cups for toddlers.
 For young children, picking items up and putting them in place helps them learn the important skill of intentional grasp and release, as well as how to control and position their fingers.
 Since infants don't have the dexterity or fine motor control yet, they use their entire hands to explore, hold, release, and place objects.
 This means that larger, chunky shapes like the one in the picture above (Green Toys Stacker) are just the right size for little ones to grasp.
 Have your toddler start with the biggest pieces, progressing to the smaller pieces.
 And remember - they don't have to use all of the pieces at first.
 Later on, children can progress to using the center posts to pick up and move the pieces.
 Since these have a smaller circumference, they require a finer, more controlled grasp.

 VISUAL AND SPATIAL PERCEPTION